How to Use NumPy Argsort() in Python

 5. Argsort of Two-Dimensional Array

-We can also apply argsort() with 2-D array along with the specified axis, for that we have to pass the axis parameter along with the array.
-Now we can specify axis=0, then this function will return the column-wise indices of the sorted array.
+You can also apply argsort() with a two-dimensional array along with the specified axis, for that, you have to pass the axis parameter along with the array.
+Now you can specify axis=0, then this function will return the column-wise indices of the sorted array.
+For instance, arr1 contains the indices that would sort each column of the arr array in ascending order.

 # Initialize 2-D numpy array